 Except for the cosmetic ingredients you will also need a suitable material to wrap your body in.
 It can be a simple plastic wrap (yes, the one we use in the kitchen to cover food) or special wrap designed specifically for this type of use.
 You will also need a blanket or some towels to cover yourself while you have the body wrap on.
 Heat is beneficial as it will activate your circulation and open your pores allowing the active substances to penetrate the deeper layers of the skin.

 You should also know that it’s good if you wrap tightly, but makes sure you don’t overdo it as it can block your circulation.
 This is not just unhealthy; it also decreases the efficiency of the wrap.
-For best results, it is recommended you do body wraps 2-3 times per week until you achieve the desired results and 1-2 times per month to maintain the effects.
+For best results, you should do body wraps 2-3 times per week until you achieve the desired results and 1-2 times per month to maintain the effects.

 Slightly heat up the olive oil, mix it with ground coffee until you get a medium-thick paste and apply immediately onto the desired areas of your body.
 Cover yourself with towels or a blanket and leave on for 15-30 minutes.
 You can remove the wrap paste with warm water.